QMCPACK/qmcpack/nexus/docs/code-style.rst

-.. _imports
+.. _imports:

 Imports
 -------

-Use lazy imports.
+Use deferred (a.k.a. "lazy") imports.

 Top-level/header imports: